mikedsp/chatgpt-pe4-developers/README.md

 When I went through the course, rather than executing the course examples in the Jupyter Notebook instance provided in the course, I executed the examples in Jupyter Notebook running on my own PC.

-To get the course examples to run on my PC, I had update the version of Anaconda that was on my machine to the latest version (3.10), install 3 additional Python libraries, and set ip an OPENAI key environment variable.
+To get the course examples to run on my PC, I had update the version of Anaconda that was on my machine to the latest version (3.10), install 3 additional Python libraries, and set up an OPENAI key environment variable.

 Upon completing the course I created a presentation to provide the knowledge a non-developer would need to take and understand the course.